 Why is Chefchaouen in Morocco Painted Blue?

-Affectionally described as the ‘Blue Pearl of Morocco’, a title wholly worthy of its name, where every corner and crevice of the city is painted in brilliant shades of blue.
+Chefchaouen is affectionally described as the ‘Blue Pearl of Morocco’, a title wholly deserving of its name.
+Beautifully nestled among the Rif Mountains in northwest Morocco, every corner and crevice of the city has been painted in brilliant shades of blue.

 Chefchaouen - city with blue painted walls in Morocco